gibizer/operator-lint/linters/crd/C003/README.md

 means if the value is empty then the field is not emitted when serialized to json.
 Therefore the server won't get the field `replicas` and therefore uses the default value `1` from the kubebuilder default annotation.

+Similary this issue can happen when a defaulting webhook deserializing the json request, run the specific defaulting code and then serializing the struct back to json.